Coronavirus - All the information Boston needs

 For more information, click here to go to the Government's Coronavirus site.

-This test will help identify those who unknowingly have the virus.
-The Rapid tests will help provide a more accurate picture of cases in Boston and will help prevent people from spreading it to their loved ones and people they work with.
+Lateral Flow Tests help identify those who unknowingly have the virus.
+These rapid tests will help provide a more accurate picture of cases in Boston and will help prevent people from spreading it to their loved ones and people they work with.

 Visit the following websites for the latest local information and support: